 Find out which member might be the right one for you by visiting our members page

-Assistance dogs are trained to support people with disabilities and medical conditions in a variety of ways.
+Assistance dogs are trained to support disabled people and people with medical conditions in a variety of ways.

 Assistance dogs that have been trained by a member of ADUK receive up to two years worth of training in order to support their partners.

-The Equality Act 2010, (EA2012 section 173) lays out that in relation to protecting the rights of someone with a disability accessing private hire transport, an Assistance dog means
+The Equality Act 2010, (EA2012 section 173) lays out that in relation to protecting the rights of disabled people accessing private hire transport, an Assistance dog means

 (a) a dog which has been trained to guide a blind person;